scotmoor/azure-quickstart-templates/azure-spinnaker/README.md

   ```

 ## POST Deployment consfiguration steps:
-After the deployment has completed, there are some additional configuration steps that must be performed directly on the virtual machine to configure Spinnaker to be able to target Azure
+After the deployment has completed, there are some additional configuration steps that must be performed directly on the virtual machine to configure Spinnaker for targeting deployments to Azure

 1. First obtain the IP address of the Public IP resource associated with your VM.
 The name of Public IP resource associated with your VM can be located in the Azure portal by searching for the name of the VM specified in the template parameters followed by "PublicIP"

     Example: If VM Name = "myspinnakerVM" then Public IP resource = "myspinnakerVMPublicIP"
 2. ssh into the VM where Spinnaker in installed by executing the following command:

     ```
     ssh <admin_username>@<ip address>
     ```
-    You will be prompted for the password for admin user account specified in the deployment template parameters
+    You will be prompted for the password of the admin user account specified in the deployment template parameters

 3. Once logged on, execute the following command: